Microorganism: Bacteria

-Bacteria like archaea are prokaryotic – unicellular, and having no cell nucleus or other membrane-bound organelle.
+Like archaea, bacteria are prokaryotic – unicellular, and having no cell nucleus or other membrane-bound organelle.
 Bacteria are microscopic, with a few extremely rare exceptions, such as Thiomargarita namibiensis.
 Bacteria function and reproduce as individual cells, but they can often aggregate in multicellular colonies.
-Some species such as myxobacteria can aggregate into complex swarming structures, operating as multicellular groups as part of their life cycle, or form clusters in bacterial colonies such as E.coli.
+Some species such as myxobacteria can aggregate into complex swarming structures, operating as multicellular groups as part of their life cycle, or form clusters in bacterial colonies such as E. coli.

 Their genome is usually a circular bacterial chromosome – a single loop of DNA, although they can also harbor small pieces of DNA called plasmids.
 These plasmids can be transferred between cells through bacterial conjugation.
 Bacteria have an enclosing cell wall, which provides strength and rigidity to their cells.
 They reproduce by binary fission or sometimes by budding, but do not undergo meiotic sexual reproduction.
 However, many bacterial species can transfer DNA between individual cells by a horizontal gene transfer process referred to as natural transformation.
 Some species form extraordinarily resilient spores, but for bacteria this is a mechanism for survival, not reproduction.
 Under optimal conditions bacteria can grow extremely rapidly and their numbers can double as quickly as every 20 minutes.